Hierarchical Reinforcement Learning for Cooperative Air-Ground Delivery in Urban System: Preliminary

 \section{Preliminary}

-The cooperative air-ground delivery problem is formulated as an Integer Linear Programming model aiming to maximize the total number of delivered orders.
 Let $\mathcal{P}$, $\mathcal{U}$, and $\mathcal{V}$ denote the sets of pending orders, UAVs, and carriers, respectively.
 We define two binary decision variables: $x_{p,u}$ indicates whether the order $p$ is assigned to the UAV $u$, and $y_{p,v}$ indicates whether the order $p$ is assigned to the carrier $v$.
-The problem is formulated as follows:
+The problem is formulated as an Integer Linear Programming model: {